 1. Design a course schedule for the senior year

-Students are required to take five 4-week rotations from the following categories:
+Students are required to take four 4-week rotations from the following categories:

 After discussion of an advisee's strengths, weaknesses and interests, the advisor should help assess areas of educational need and help design a program of courses for the senior year that will meet those needs using both the requirements above and the remaining sixteen weeks of elective time.
 Students who experienced academic difficulty in the third year may be required by the Student Promotion and Evaluation Committee to take certain courses in the senior year.